cesarParra/lwc-signals/README.md

 > 👀 You can find the full working code for the following example in the `examples`
 > folder.

-A `store` is simply an object with a `.value` property that holds any value.
+A `store` is simply an object with a `.value` property which holds a value.
 Any store you create should be an LWC Service that exports your store.

 ```javascript